 Thanks to the collaborations of CAAM researchers, the identified allergens have been submitted to the most important database of protein sequences.
 UniProt is a consortium of prestigious International institutions.
 Allergome, the web platform dedicated to allergens, created, developed and constantly updated by CAAM researchers, is the only database for allergens cross-referenced in UniProt since 2011.

-The allergenic protein sequences deposited in the UniProt database are:
+The allergenic protein sequences deposited in the UniProt database by CAAM researchers are: